Serock: Tourism

 Serock is a recreational and relaxation site.
 Holiday resorts and conference and training centres are located here or nearby.
 There is also a haven for passenger shipping.
 There are numerous organised hiking trails, including the road brook and ravine at the top of the Barbarka.
 Through the village runs the tourist walking trail from Dębe.
 As a result of the damming of the Bug and Narew rivers, conditions are ideal for water sports and fishing.
 There are approximately 4,500 recreational homes in the area.

 The location is also a center of culture and sport.
 There's a lot of organised cultural events, including the International Folklore Review Kupalnocka (including experienced teams from Taiwan, Russia, Lithuania, Bulgaria, Chile, Romania, Slovakia, Sweden, Greece, Egypt, Italy, France, Turkey, Canada, Croatia, and the Netherlands) and Serock Summer Music (including vocal and instrumental concerts at the top of Barbarka).

-Communication

-Serock is at an intersection of national roads 61 and 62 which has bus connections but no railway connections.
+Transport

+National roads 61 and 62 bypass Serock to the west.

+The nearest railway station is in Legionowo to the south.

+Serock has bus connections to Legionowo and Pułtusk.